InceptionTime: Finding AlexNet for Time Series Classification: Architectural Hyperparameter study

 \subsection{Batch size}

-We started by investigating the batch size hyperparameter, since this will greatly influence training time of our models.
+We started by investigating the batch size hyperparameter on the UCR archive, since this will greatly influence the training time of our models.
 The critical difference diagram in \figurename~\ref{fig:cd-diagram-inception-batch-size} shows how the batch size affects the performance of \ourmethod{}.
 The horizontal thick line between the different models shows a non significant difference between them when evaluated on the 85 datasets, with a small superiority to \ourmethod{} (batch size equal to 64).
-Finally, we should note that as we did not observe any significant impact on accuracy we did not study the effect of this hyperparameter on the simulated dataset and we chose to fix the batch size to 128 for time efficiency when experimenting with \ourmethod{} on the simulated dataset below.
+Finally, we should note that as we did not observe any significant impact on accuracy we did not study the effect of this hyperparameter on the simulated dataset and we chose to fix the batch size to 64 (similarly to \ourmethod{}) when experimenting on the simulated dataset below.